Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif

-Therefore, in addition to the regulatory functions, the partial covariances are not merely mathematical terms.
+Therefore, in addition to the regulatory functions, the partial correlations are not merely mathematical terms.
 They are able to identify the precise regulatory origins of noise propagation by delineating which pathways are responsible for specific correlations.
-To highlight their functional significance, the individual components of $\eta_{z,cross}^2$ are shown as functions of the noise of X in Fig.~S2 (AND integration) and Fig.~S3 (OR integration) for C1- and I1-FFLs.
+To highlight their functional significance, the individual components of $\eta_{z,cross}^2$ are shown as functions of the noise of X in Fig.~S2 (AND regulation) and Fig.~S3 (OR regulation) for C1- and I1-FFLs.

-Importantly, the cross term $\eta_{z, cross}^2$, also referred to as additional noise, serves as a unified descriptor of interactions between the direct and indirect pathways.
+Importantly, the cross-interaction noise $\eta_{z, cross}^2$ serves as a unified descriptor of interactions between the direct and indirect pathways.
 Its value depends on the presence of all three edges in the FFL.
 If any regulatory link is removed, the corresponding derivative $f_{\cdots}^\prime=0$, resulting in $\eta_{z, cross}^2=0$ (Eq.~\ref{eq5a}).
 This reflects the breakdown of the parallel pathway structure, eliminating the source of pathway interaction.
-Mechanistically, the additional noise originates from two key correlation channels: the indirect path X$\multimap$Y$\multimap$Z, captured by $\eta_{xz,ind}^2$, and the correlation between Y and Z due to X, $\rm \{X \multimap Y\} \cup \{X \multimap Z\}$, captured by $\eta_{yz, cross}^2$.
+Mechanistically, the cross-interaction noise originates from two key correlation channels: the indirect path X$\multimap$Y$\multimap$Z, captured by $\eta_{xz,ind}^2$, and the correlation between Y and Z due to X, $\rm \{X \multimap Y\} \cup \{X \multimap Z\}$, captured by $\eta_{yz, cross}^2$.